Free, interactive eLearning courses for mental health and allied health professionals.

 - Experiences of peer support for childen and adolescents whose parents and siblings have mental illness

-- SMILES Program: A peer-supported program for children whose parent or sibling has a mental illness
+- 'SMILES' program evaluations: A peer-supported program for children whose parent or sibling has a mental illness

 - Taz Kids Club Evaluation Report - University of Tasmania